Medical Device Regulation (MDR)

 Does Fresenius Medical Care fulfil the MDR requirements?

 An equally important prerequisite for obtaining the MDR certification is the product verification in terms of conformity with the requirements of the MDR.
-After successful assessment by the Notified Body, the first Product Category has been included in the MDR certification scope.
+After successful assessment by the notified body, the first product categories has been included in the MDR certification scope.
 The number of products conforming with MDR will constantly increase over the next years in line with the MDR transition provisions.

 What are the transition timelines from the former Medical Device Directive (MDD) to the MDR applicable for Fresenius Medical Care?